The Donovan Affair: Plot

-Inspector Killian (Jack Holt) and his assistant Carney (Fred Kelsey) arrive.
+Inspector Killian and his assistant Carney arrive.
 In the babble of overlapping accusations, Killian calls for order and searches the guests.
 A revolver is found on Porter.
 Recognizing Porter's criminal past, Killian suspects him of the killing.
 Porter denies it but says he can point to the murderer.

 Killian demands the cat's-eye ring, but it is missing—until, to his surprise, it turns up in his own pocket.
 Porter remarks on the extraordinary brightness of the ring in darkness.
 Killian is skeptical, and to test it, orders the lights turned out again while Porter begins his revelation.

 In the dark, Porter resumes his account.
 Mid-sentence, he gasps and falls silent.
 The lights snap on—Porter is dead, stabbed with the same carving knife.
 The ring has once again disappeared.
 Killian's fury grows: two murders under his very nose.

 A policeman returns from Donovan's apartment with fragments of a letter in a woman's hand.
 Killian orders Nelson to piece them together, but Nelson discreetly palms some scraps.
 Killian then has all the women write sample lines for comparison; Nelson switches one slip to prevent a match.

-Outside, Dobbs (John Wallace), the wooden-legged gardener, is caught snooping.
+Outside, Dobbs, the wooden-legged gardener, is caught snooping.
 On him is found the cat's-eye ring.
 Dobbs swears it is his and had been stolen long ago.
 His alibi is accepted when Killian notes that no marks of a wooden leg appear near the victims’ chairs on the thick carpet—Dobbs could not have approached without leaving tracks.

 Killian notices Jean burning a blood spot from Cornish's cuff with a cigarette.
 Confronted, Cornish says that in the first blackout, someone brushed against him, leaving the blood.
 He admits he disliked Donovan enough to kill him but insists someone else acted first.
 Feeling the pressure, he offers to reenact events to show how the murders were committed.

 Cornish requests that everyone sit as before, with the lights extinguished.
 Killian positions himself beside him for protection.

 In the dark, Cornish begins—but is suddenly interrupted by a scuffle.
 Lights flash on to reveal Killian grappling with Nelson, the butler, carving knife in his gloved hand.

 Under interrogation, Nelson confesses.
 He had killed Donovan out of jealousy, believing Donovan was taking Mary Mills from him.
 Porter was slain because Nelson feared he was about to name him as the murderer.
 Nelson's quiet, deferential demeanor had masked his violent obsession.